Turing-Team-B21-CAP0257/Lybre-Application/README.md

 <h3>Library and Requirements</h3>

 This project use following library to support the program:
-1. Python os                 6.
-Pandas
+1. Python os
-2. Python re                 7.
-Tensorflow
+2. Python re
-3. Python csv                8.
-Matplotlib Pyplot
+3. Python csv
-4. Python string             9.
-Train test split from Sklearn
+4. Python string
 5. Numpy
+6. Pandas
+7. Tensorflow
+8. Matplotlib Pyplot
+9. Train test split from Sklearn

 Make sure to fully download it with pip command (if not available as default in your IDE) and import the library before running the program

 <h3>Get Data</h3>

-The dataset used for this application is the book recommendation dataset from Kaggle,collected by Cai – Nicolas Ziegler from Book – Crossing community.
-The dataset contains 278,858 users (anonymized but with demographic information) providing 1,149,780 ratings (explicit / implicit) about 271,379 books.
+The dataset used for this application is the book recommendation dataset from Kaggle, collected by Cai – Nicolas Ziegler from Book – Crossing community.
+The dataset contains 278,858 users providing 1,149,780 ratings about 271,379 books.
 The dataset comprises of 3 files:

 - Users :
 Contains the integer value of User-ID, and the location and the age of user if available.